Zalman Schachter-Shalomi: Chabad rabbi

-In 1948, along with Rabbi Shlomo Carlebach, Schachter was sent out to speak on college campuses by the now Lubavitcher Rebbe Menachem Mendel Schneerson as one of the first schluchim.
+In 1948, along with Rabbi Shlomo Carlebach, Schachter was sent out to speak on college campuses by the now Lubavitcher Rebbe Menachem Mendel Schneerson as one of the first shluḥim (/he/; שְׁלוּחִים; shaliaḥ).
 In 1958, Schachter privately published what may have been the first English book on Jewish meditation.
-It was later reprinted in The Jewish Catalog, and was read by a generation of Jews as well as some Christian contemplatives.
-Schachter left the Lubavitcher movement after experimenting with "the sacramental value of lysergic acid" from 1962.
+It was later reprinted in The Jewish Catalog and read by a generation of Jews and some Christian contemplatives.
+Schachter left the Lubavitcher movement in 1962 after experimenting with "the sacramental value of lysergic acid" (LSD). which he was given by Timothy Leary.
 With the subsequent rise of the hippie movement in the 1960s, and exposure to Christian mysticism, he moved away from the Chabad lifestyle.

 Hillel director and ecumenical work

-From 1956 to 1975, Reb Zalman was based in Winnipeg, Manitoba, though he travelled extensively.
-In Winnipeg, he worked as the Hillel director and head of Judaic Studies at the University of Manitoba.
-These positions allowed him to share his ideas and experiential techniques of spirituality with many Jewish and non-Jewish students, leaving lasting memories.
+From 1956 to 1975 he was based in Winnipeg, Manitoba, though he travelled extensively.
+In Winnipeg, he worked as the Hillel director and head of the Judaic studies program at the University of Manitoba.
+These positions allowed him to share his ideas and experiential techniques of spirituality with many Jewish and non-Jewish students, which would be influential in his later work.
 While pursuing a course of study at Boston University (including a class taught by Howard Thurman), he experienced an intellectual and spiritual shift.
-In 1968, on sabbatical from the religion department of the University of Manitoba, he joined a group of other Jews in founding a havurah (small cooperative congregation) in Somerville, Massachusetts, called Havurat Shalom.
-In 1974, Schachter hosted a month-long Kabbalah workshop in Berkeley, California; his experimental style and the inclusion of mystical and cross-cultural ideas are credited as the inspiration for the formation of the havurah there that eventually became the Aquarian Minyan congregation.
-He eventually left the Lubavitch movement altogether and founded his own organization known as B'nai Or, meaning "Sons of Light," a title he took from the Dead Sea Scrolls writings.
-During this period he was known to his followers as the "B'nai Or Rebbe", and the rainbow prayer shawl he designed for his group was known as the "B'nai Or tallit".
-Both the havurah experiment and B'nai Or came to be seen as the early stirrings of the Jewish Renewal movement.
-The congregation later changed its name to the more gender-neutral "P'nai Or" (meaning "Faces of Light"), and it continues under this name.
+In 1968, on sabbatical from the religion department of the University of Manitoba, he joined a group of other Jews in founding a ḥavurah—small cooperative Jewish congregation—in Somerville, Massachusetts, called Havurat Shalom (lit.
+'Fellowship [of] Peace').

-In the 1980s, Schachter added "Shalomi" (based on the Hebrew word shalom, or peace) to his name as a statement of his desire for peace in Israel and around the world.
+In the 1980s, Schachter added "Shalomi" (שְׁלוֹמִי; from the Hebrew שָׁלוֹם) to his name as a statement of his desire for peace in Israel and around the world.